Improving lives through sound financial planning.

 The Importance of Updating Your Beneficiaries

 A few weeks ago, my fiancé got an email from the custodian that holds his 401(k) reminding him to check his beneficiaries.
 While he was surprised to receive the reminder, he was also grateful, as he realized he had never named anyone as the beneficiary of his account.
-The importance of having a beneficiary is different for everyone.
-It was not something my fiancé considered when he first signed up for a retirement account; perhaps it slipped his mind or it didn’t seem as important at the time.
-But as his life has changed over the years, it was time to reexamine who he wanted to name for this role.
+It was not something he considered when he first signed up for a retirement account.
+Perhaps it slipped his mind or didn’t seem as pressing at the time, but as his life changed over the years, it was time to reexamine who he wanted to name for this role.

-This situation reminds us that it’s important to take time to check your beneficiary information regularly.
+This situation reminds us that it’s important to take time to review your beneficiary information regularly.
 It only takes a few minutes and should be done every three to five years.
-It becomes easier to assign someone as your beneficiary; you no longer need to provide a social security number, but having as much information as possible is always beneficial in the long run, such as birth date, address, phone number, and email address.
+You should select both primary and contingent beneficiaires.
+It has become easier to assign someone as your beneficiary; you no longer need to provide a social security number, but having as much information as possible – such as birth date, address, phone number, and email address – is beneficial in the long run.

 Naming and updating your beneficiaries helps to make sure your money goes to the people you choose.
 Maybe you’ve been through a major life change such as a divorce, your ex-spouse may still be listed on your accounts as a beneficiary.
 Perhaps something less dramatic has happened and the charity you named as your beneficiary years before now doesn’t exist.
 And what if your primary beneficiary has predeceased you?
 If you’ve had a second child, you may not immediately think “we’ve got to add her to the IRA beneficiary list” but the reality is that if you don’t, the inheritance may not split evenly among your children as desired.